8bit-number/TestETLProject/README.md

 **Project Summary - Data Ingestion from DynamoDB to S3**

 This project involves ingesting a portion (~1000 records) of E-Commerce transactions data from a Kaggle [dataset](https://www.kaggle.com/datasets/carrie1/ecommerce-data) into AWS S3.
-This project involves ingesting a portion (~1000 records) of E-Commerce transactions data from a Kaggle [dataset](https://www.kaggle.com/datasets/carrie1/ecommerce-data) into AWS S3.

 The project is set up using Terraform, with the necessary configuration located in `config.tf`.
 To ensure security, all credentials are stored as environment variables.

 **Prerequisites**